sigsum/sigsum/doc/design.md

 the opaque data might be
 	a provenance file,
 	an executable binary,
-	an automatic software update,
+	an automatic software update, or
-	a BGP announcement, or
 	a TPM quote.
 You claim to distribute the right opaque data to everyone in a repository.
 However, past incidents taught us that word is cheap and sometimes things go